⛪ Memorial:

 Founder of the Congregation of St. Joseph

 After long prayers and the advice of his confessor, theologian William Blengio, Fr.
 Henry Icard, the bishops of Turin, Alexander Riccardi and then Lawrence Gastaldi, and Eugene Galletti, bishop of the diocese of Alba, and with some collaborators, especially Fr.
-Eugene Reffo, Murialdo founded the Congregation of St. Joseph on 19th March, 1873, at Artigianelli, with the aim of maintaining the Christian education of poor youths.
+Eugene Reffo, Murialdo founded the Congregation of St. Joseph on 19th March 1873, at Artigianelli, to maintain the Christian education of poor youths.

 This foundation was the conclusion of St. Leonard Murialdo’s long interior debate because of his spiritual sensitiveness as he tried to discern the will of God for him.